Life-Letters/life-anatomy/README.md

 # Anatomy module and editor

 A directive for embedding and interacting with a 3D anatomy scene.
-The project utilises the [BioDigital](http://biodigital.com/) anatomy system and provides further features.
+The project utilises the [BioDigital](http://biodigital.com/) anatomy system.

-The 3D scene can operates in one of two modes.
-In the *idle* mode, the model oscillates between two chosen camera positions.
-The user can enter the *interactive* mode by clicking, which allows them to manipulate the position and orientation of the the model.
+The 3D scene supports the following modes:

+- Idle: the model oscillates between two chosen camera positions.
+- Interactive: the user can manipulate the position and orientation of the the model.

+On-screen controls allow the user to switch between modes.

-The project includes an editor to configure the scene's settings and camera positions.
+The project also includes an editor to configure the scene's settings and camera positions.

 -----

 ## Key Project Tech

 - Angular: provides app framework.
-Designed to be used as a module.
+The project is set up to used as a module.
 - Grunt: used to launch a local `LiveReload` server and build the `dist` package.
 - [BioDigital](http://biodigital.com/): provides a collection of anatomy models.
 The [anatomy browser](http://human.biodigital.com/) lets you explore different scenes.
 A chosen scene can then be used by copying its scene name, which can be viewed when exporting the scene.